zonafets/NTE/README.md

 Why **natural**?
 Because the developer must develop using what he already knows by learning new things along the way.
 So, isn't you that learn the framework, but is the framework that teach to you.

 NB.
-The following example is a prerequisite to that following in the [new version of the concept](NTE-MVC.md).
+The following example is a prerequisite to that follow in the [new version of the concept](NTE-MVC.md).

 ### index.html